-The Articles are Atlantic Power’s corporate governing document and were filed under the British Columbia Business Corporations Act (“BCBCA”) to establish Atlantic Power as a corporation under the laws of the Province of British Columbia.
+The Articles are Atlantic Power’s corporate governing document and were filed under the British Columbia Business Corporations Act (“BCBCA”) in 2010 to establish Atlantic Power as a corporation under the laws of the Province of British Columbia.
 In 2019, shareholders approved a resolution amending the director residency and quorum provisions (the Articles Amendment Resolution).
 Following approval of the resolution, Atlantic Power filed a Form 11 Notice of Alteration with the BC Registry.

 The purpose of the charter is to set out the mandate and responsibilities of the Board of Directors of Atlantic Power.
 The charter addresses the composition and responsibilities of the Board of Directors, responsibilities of the Chair of the Board, decisions requiring prior approval of the Board of Directors, measures for receiving shareholder feedback, meetings of the Board of Directors, meeting guidelines, remuneration of directors, and expectations of management.

 Charters of the Board committees can be found here.

 Corporate Governance Guidelines:

 The Board of Directors of Atlantic Power has adopted corporate governance guidelines to assist and guide the Board in the exercise of its responsibilities.
 These guidelines should be interpreted in accordance with any requirements imposed by applicable federal or state law or regulation, the New York Stock Exchange and the Articles of Continuance and Certificate of Incorporation of the Company.
 The Board may review and amend these guidelines from time to time.